jonharriscoding/DLOpenUSBAdaptor/README.md

 * Scoreboard 11, 12, 13 - +5V
 * Scoreboard 14, 15, 16 - Ground Connection

+### Interfacing the Skill Lights to the Arduino
+This is to support the Skill Light Indicator that was present on Space Ace Cabinets These are currently planned to be ACTIVE HIGH signals.
+If using own LEDs, you will need to calculate the resistance value for each LED's resistor to avoid the Arduino Popping your LEDs!

+* Skill Hard Light is on Arduino A0
+* Skill Medium Light is on Arduino A1
+* Skill Easy Light is on Arduino A2

+### A VERY rough connections diagram!
 ![Image of Connections](https://github.com/jonharriscoding/DLOpenUSBAdaptor/blob/master/dl_adaptor.png)

 *I apologise if you find the graphic not to engineering standards but if you had essential tremor you'd find this difficult to do.*